-South Korea accuses North of drone incursion
+North Korean drone reaches north of Seoul

 The "unmanned aerial vehicles" violated South Korean airspace in the border areas around Gyeonggi province, said the country's joint chiefs of staff.

-One of the drones flew as far as the capital Seoul, according to reports.
+One of the drones flew to the north of the capital, Seoul.

 The South Korean military said it had fired warning shots before sending up jets and helicopters to shoot them down.

-One of the warplanes, a KA-1 light attack aircraft, later crashed, but its two pilots escaped unhurt.
+One of the South Korean warplanes involved in the operation, a KA-1 light attack aircraft, later crashed, but its two pilots escaped unhurt.

-The plane fell to the ground in Hoengseong County, east of Seoul, soon after take-off from an air base in the nearby city of Wonju, according to the air force, quoted by Yonhap news agency.
+The plane fell to the ground in Hoengseong County, east of Seoul, soon after take-off from an air base in the nearby city of Wonju, according to the air force, quoted by Yonhap.

 South Korea also suspended planes taking off and landing at its Incheon and Gimpo airports for about an hour.

+A South Korean military official described the latest incursion as a clear act of provocation by Pyongyang.

+"Our military will continue to respond thoroughly and resolutely to North Korea's provocations," the military added.

-The last time a North Korean drone crossed the border was five years ago in June 2017.
+The last time a North Korean drone crossed the border was five years ago in June 2017, when tensions between the two Koreas were last at their highest.

+North Korea's drones pose a threat to South Korea's security as they could be used both to spy on the South and to launch an attack on it.

+Earlier this month, the North claimed to have performed major tests needed to help it develop its first spy satellite, which could be used to monitor South Korea.
+It released an aerial photo of Seoul, which it said had been taken during the test.